ganeshvenkatasai/Learn/Java Short Notes.md

-5. Map (Interface) - Implementations: HashMap, LinkedHashMap, TreeMap, Hashtable put(K key, V value): Adds or updates a key-value pair in the map. get(Object key): Retrieves the value associated with the key. remove(Object key): Removes the key-value pair for the specified key. containsKey(Object key): Checks if the map contains the specified key.
+5. Map (Interface) - Implementations: HashMap, LinkedHashMap, TreeMap, Hashtable put(K key, V value): Adds or updates a key-value pair in the map. putIfAbsent(K key, V value): Adds key-value only if key is absent. get(Object key): Retrieves the value associated with the key. remove(Object key): Removes the key-value pair for the specified key. containsKey(Object key): Checks if the map contains the specified key.